threefoldtech/info_grid/src/wiki/tfgrid/farming/poc_dao_rules.md

 ## Remarks

 - Majority of 3Nodes are still registered on the [ThreeFold Grid v2 farming reward](./farming_reward2.md).
 The transition to ThreeFold Grid v3 farming rewards is expected for Q1 2022.
-More information about the upgrade can be found [here](farming_upgrade_2_3).
 - The above described Farming Rewards are for ThreeFold Grid version 3.0.x on mainnet and will only apply for 3Nodes as registered in TF Chain for mainnet 3.0.x.
 Before this all farming is done using 2.x farming rules even on 3.x Testnet and 3.0 mainnet.
 - Above specifications will only be final once DAO is active and first vote has happened (expected Feb/March 2022).
-- More information about the upgrade see: [Upgrade from farming 2 to farming 3](farming_upgrade_2_3)
+- More information about the upgrade see: [Upgrade from farming 2 to farming 3](./farming_upgrade_2_3.md)

 ## Suggested: improvements to proof-of-capacity